leoduan/leoduan.github.io/index.md

 ## Some annoucements!

-1. Jason Xu and I are preparing to teach a short course "Harnessing Optimization in Bayesian Inference", likely in 2025 at one of the national conferences.
-Stay tuned for further update.
+1. Prof. Jason Xu and I are teaching a short course "Harnessing Optimization in Bayesian Inference" at JSM 2025 in Nashville Tennessee.
+Stay tuned for further detail.

 2. Department of Statistics at UF is hosting the next Winter Workshop, themed on "Computational Methods in Bayesian Statistics", between January 17-18, 2025.
-The registration is now open, and we have some travel support for young researchers.
+The registration is now open.

    See attached link: https://stat.ufl.edu/winter-workshop/2025-computational-methods-in-bayesian-statistics/